Manaslu climbing in Nepal

 In general, if we look at the 14th 8000-meter peaks climbing ratio, Manaslu is not about extreme climbing.
 But that doesn’t mean it is not a tough mountain.
 All 8000er mountains are incredibly challenging and retain a high risk of calamity.
 Besides an excellent preparation of the logistic, Manaslu climbing requires immense physical fitness and excellent endurance capability.
 On the summit day, one must be able to walk 10 to 12 hours between 7400 and 8163 meters.

 Sometimes the weather can be blizzard during the summit day.
-Manaslu climbing has some crazy and sad stories about climbers who get lost in the wide summit plateau vanished forever.
+Manaslu climbing has some crazy and sad stories about climbers who get lost in the wide summit plateau and vanished forever.
 So, if you are planning to climb Manaslu, I suggest that it is essential to check if the given package includes also an accurate weather forecast or not.
-The Wild Yak Expeditions Team receives the forecast from professionals (not by free online provider).
+The Wild Yak Expeditions Team receives the forecast from professionals (not from a free online provider).
 This has contributed a lot to our Manaslu expedition summit rate.
-Check the Manaslu climbing program and services included for 2021.
+Check the Manaslu climbing program and services included for 2022.

 Which season is good for climbing?

 Manaslu climbing in Nepal is utterly different according to the season.
 I was two times in Spring and threes time in Autumn.
 What I found that is Manaslu receives much more snow in the Spring than in Autumn.
-This makes it even harder to climb in Spring than Autumn.
-Likewise, frequently covering the tracks, breaking off the tents, lightning, often avalanches around the area creates an exhausting situation.
+This makes it even harder to climb in Spring than in Autumn.
+Likewise, frequently covering the tracks, breaking off the tents, lighting, and often avalanches around the area create an exhausting situation.
 Therefore, I suggest Autumn if you have an option.
 The Manaslu summit static also shows that most of the summits are in Autumn and very few in Spring.

 What kind of climbing I will face?